wp-plugins/wp-media-category-management/README.txt

 10. The post page showing the results of the example using the [wp-mcm category="mediafoto,medialogo"] shortcode.

 == Changelog ==

+= 1.3.1 =
+* Fixed issue with finding taxonomies to use

 = 1.3.0 =
 * Fixed issue with updating options.